kamillik/ARIMA.demo/README.md

-In this repository, I want to add some analysis that I keep practicing and keen on improving my Python and Data Science skills, in general.
+In this repository, I want to add some analyses that I keep practising and am keen on improving my Python and Data Science skills, in general.